Get the Forecast from These Top Apps

 Apalon's Weather Live app (Android, iOS) aims to provide a weather app experience as pretty as it is functional.
 Each weather report is accompanied by a matching photo that gives you a sense of the type of weather to expect, from beautiful clear skies to stormy weather and everything in between.
 The forecast indicates current and "feels like" temperatures, precipitation info, and sunrise and sunset times, and more, with 7-day and 24 hour forecasts available.
 Going for a premium subscription removes advertising, and provides access to more features like hurricane tracking and interactive weather maps.

-Plume Air Report (Android, iOS: Free)
+Air Quality by Plume Labs (Android, iOS: Free)

 Flowx (Android: Free)